 Baby music isn’t known for its beat.
 What’s odd about that is baby songs like Patty Cake and Miss Mary Mack have really strong rhythms.
 And that’s really the point.
 Those songs are important for teaching rhythm which is helpful in all sorts of ways.
 The pattern recognition inherent in rhythm can help kids be better athletes, better observers, and better learners.
 It also just so happens the exercises teaching rhythm can also help with language fluency and reading, two other key life skills for young kids to develop.

 But like any motor skill, rhythm needs to be cultivated and developed.
 That’s where quick step exercises come in.

 “If you play a drum on a beat, the kid has to put their feet on the beat, and if the drum stops, you stop.
-It’s as simple as that,” suggest Iacarino.
+It’s as simple as that,” says Terry Iacarino, a Baltimore County public school music teacher.
 “Get them to move, and see if they can make it silly and keep it on the beat.
 It also helps with balance, which is really good for a young child.
 So basically it’s a stop and go game – kind of like a freeze game – with a beat to it.”

 It won’t happen overnight – like any skill, it takes practice.
 It might take a few weeks for kids to grab the beat.
 But it’s ultimately a fun way to get the whole family moving.